 A number of Medieval legends and myths were popular during the Middle Ages.

-Prester John was the legendary ruler popular in European traditions from 12th to 17th centuries.
+Prester John was the legendary ruler popular in European traditions from the 12th to 17th centuries.
 Some accounts also believed that Prester John was the descendant of the Three Magi, ruling a kingdom of riches and strange creatures.

 Earlier accounts like Acts of Thomas and those by Western travelers believed that Prester resided in India.
 After the Mongols reached the Western world, Prester was imagined to reside in Central Asia and later accounts confirmed him in Ethiopia.

 Robin Hood was a legendary character found in English folklore, literature, and film.
 These legends depicted him as an archer and swordsman from a noble background.
-Various characters were also associated with Robin Hood and it is said that he robbed from the rich and gave it to the poor.
+Various characters were also associated with Robin Hood and it is said that he robbed the rich and gave it to the poor.

 In the late middle ages, he became a popular folk figure and ballads began featuring him in the 15th century.
 His tales are considered among the best tales of English literature.

 In the middle ages, Pope Joan was a legendary woman who reigned as Pope for several years.
 Her character gained popularity in 13th-century literature and spread throughout Europe.
 Her story was believed to be true for centuries while other accounts considered it fictional.

 The stories described her as a talented woman who disguised herself as a man.
 Due to her talents and abilities, she rose through the hierarchy and became a pope.
 Her gender was revealed when she gave birth during a procession.

 She later died due to natural causes or was murdered.
 After her death, church processions avoided this spot and made sure that all future popes were male.

-According to medieval histories, King Arthur was the legendary king of Britain who fought against Saxon invaders in 5th and early 6th centuries.
+According to medieval histories, King Arthur was the legendary king of Britain who fought against Saxon invaders in the 5th and early 6th centuries.
 His historical background is found in various sources such as Annales Cambriae, the writings of Gildas, and Historia Brittonum.

 He is associated with the matter of Britain and his character gained popularity from Geoffrey of Monmouth’s account of British history titled “Historia Regum Britanniae”.
-He depicted Arthur as a great king who fought Saxons and built a vast empire.
+He depicted Arthur as a great king who fought the Saxons and built a vast empire.
 He fought his final battle against Mordred and was laid to final rest in Avalon.

 According to legends, William Tell was an experienced marksman.
 He reputedly assassinated Albrecht Gesser with a crossbow.
-Gesser was a nobleman whose brutal rule led to rebellion and later gradual independence of Swiss confederacy.
+Gesser was a nobleman whose brutal rule led to rebellion and later gradual independence of the Swiss confederacy.

 William Tell is a folk hero of Switzerland who encouraged the population to open rebellion against the cruelty of Albrecht Gesser.
 He was an important symbol in the formation of modern Switzerland which led to a period of restoration and regeneration.

-His first reference was found in the White Book of Sarnen compiled in 15th century by Hans Schriber.
+His first reference was found in the White Book of Sarnen compiled in the 15th century by Hans Schriber.

 Lange Wapper was a legendary character found in the Flemish tales that were popular in the city of Antwerp and the surrounding regions in the Middle Ages.
-His legend started in the 16th century when a farmer found a garden parsley and red cabbage in his bed.
+His legend started in the 16th century when a farmer found a garden of parsley and red cabbage in his bed.
 Upon touching the vegetables, they turned into a cute baby.

 This baby was adopted by a family in Antwerp.
-Many years later, the boy helped people in need and one day he saved a woman who was thrown into the river Scheldt.
+Many years later, the boy helped people in need, and one day he saved a woman who was thrown into the river Scheldt.
 The woman gave him the gift to make himself so tall that he could move from one town to another in one giant step.

 Amleth was a Scandinavian legendary medieval character who was the direct predecessor of the character of prince Hamlet, the hero of William Shakespeare’s tragedy “Hamlet”.

 The accounts about the legend of Amleth are found in the book of Saxo Grammaticus which was completed at the beginning of the 13th century.
 Various stories about Amleth showed that he was the son of Horvendill, king of Jutes.

 Horvendill was killed by his brother Feng.
 Feng dispatched Amleth to Britain with two attendants who carried a letter for the king of the country to put him to death.